PaNOSC-ViNYL/ase/doc/ase/calculators/turbomole.rst

   print(calc.get_potential_energy())

 A previous calculation may have crashed or not converged.
-Also in these cases the data that is available will be loaded but the ``calc.converged`` will be set to ``False``.
+Also in these cases all data that is available will be retrieved but the ``calc.converged`` will be set to ``False``.
 The calculation can be continued without any parameter modifications (for example if it has exceeded the job maximum run time and was interrupted) or with better convergence parameters specified in ``params`` dictionary.
 Finally, another calculation task can be started beginning